Pence subpoenaed by special counsel probing Trump

-WASHINGTON (WISH) — Former Vice President Mike Pence has been subpoenaed by the special counsel looking into the actions of former President Donald Trump, multiple sources have told CNN and ABC News.
+WASHINGTON (WISH and CNN) — Former Vice President Mike Pence has been subpoenaed by the special counsel looking into the actions of former President Donald Trump, multiple sources have told CNN and ABC News.

 Justice Department prosecutors in November reached out to people who served on the former vice president’s team to seek his testimony.
 That’s after Jack Smith was appointed as special counsel to investigate Donald Trump and his role in January 6, 2021.